 One of the most sought-after aspects of the ministry here at the Mount St Helens Creation Center is that of the popular full day excursions along the road leading to Mount St Helens, through the Toutle Valley.
 Some of these include hikes along some of the trails.
 These excursions last a full day, and are a major undertaking; there are no other Mount St Helens tours organized on such an extensive basis.
 To get a feel for the enormous amount covered in these tours, click on the video link to the above.

 Park Opening Dates:

-Please note that the Mount St Helens National Volcanic Monument opening dates are as follows:
+Please note that the Mount St Helens National Volcanic Monument opening dates for 2019 are estimated as follows:

 If there are not sufficient bookings for a particular excursion, then we may find it necessary to cancel the excursion – so please check the website for details.
 Please do not just turn up without checking, as you might be disappointed.

 As a ministry, we manage these excursions simply on donations.
 As a guide, we would suggest that your group consider a donation, calculated as follows: $15 per person, with a minimum of $250 per group.
 On days where there are scheduled groups, we would invite you to consider $15 per person, to join the group.
 If you are booking a group excursion, we would ask that 25% of your booking donation be paid no later than 14 days before your planned excursion date, as a non-returnable deposit*.
 The remainder can be paid on the day.

 We have developed 3 excursions, at the current time, with a 4th one in preparation.
 Pages about these excursions, and downloadable pdfs, are given below.

 To get to our Center, leave I-5 at exit 49, and drive into Castle Rock.
 Fork right after the railway bridge.